AD4GD/Component-GeoNetwork/README.md

 ## Defining a datacube
 The definition of a datacube requires at least 3 things (this respects the xarray and the CIS model)
-* Dimensions (called coordinates in xarray)
+* Dimensions (called coordinates in xarray and domainSet in CIS)
-* Bands (called data variables in xarray)
+* Bands (called data variables in xarray and rangeType in CIS)
-* Other metadata (called attributes in xarray)
+* Other metadata (called attributes in xarray and metadata in CIS)

-Lets imagine that we are describing this datacube (Expressed as an xarray in ODC)
+Lets imagine that we what to describe this datacube using ISO 19115 (here we see it expressed as an python xarray in ODC)

 ```
 <xarray.Dataset>